karo-txs/Pavo/README.md

 ## Features (Functionalities)
 ### - Lexica Analysis:
-- Generation of program tokens with C-like syntax;
+- Token identification of programs with syntax similar to the C programming language ;
 - Personalized error messages.
 ### - General:
-- Import .txt files to editor;
+- Import .txt files to editor
 - Dark mode.

 ## Technologies / Libraries Used